tldr-pages/tldr/pages/linux/urpmq.md

 `urpmq -i {{package}}`

-- Display direct dependecies of a package:
+- Display direct dependencies of a package:

 `urpmq --requires {{package}}`

-- Display direct and indirect dependecies of a package:
+- Display direct and indirect dependencies of a package:

 `urpmq --requires-recursive {{package}}`